ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

    - results of epigenetic age inference and epigenetic age accelereation for all selected clocks: `epi_clocks_res.parquet`,
    - linear regression trendline plot for each clock (`Regression` subdirectory): `Regr_Age_vs_Epi_Age_${epi_clock}.json`,
    - (if `Sample_Group` column provided in sample sheet) epigenetic age acceleration grouped boxplots (group/color: `Sample_Group`) for each clock (`EAA` subdirectory): `Epi_Age_Accel_${epi_clock}.json`
+### 12. Control intensity data:
+-  Uses an R script (`ctrl_fluorescence_data.R`) to compute intensity metrics (either maximum intensity or total intensity) to be plotted on control intensity plots
+- Output:
+   - results of the calculation of control intensity metrics (`ctrl_fluorescence.parquet`)
+   - list of unique types of control probes for the inferred platform (`ctrl_unique_probe_types.json`)
+## 13. Control intensity plots:
+-  Uses a Python script (`ctrl_fluorescence_plots.py`) to generate control intensity plots
+- Output:
+   - control intensity dotplots showing wither log<sub>10</sub>Maximum Intensity or log<sub>10</sub>Total Intensity for each category of control probes, grouped per selected column (JSON files, with names of form: `{ctrl_probe_type}_by_{column}.json`),

 ## Known Issues and TODOs
 - Implement tests for workflow and for specific processes
 - Implement the output summary HTML report with embedded figures and tables
 - anomaly detection: implement more models
 - add exemplary workflow (or other way to run a tool with exemplary data)
-- add the visualisation of fluorescence on control probes (box per Slide, Array, Sample) (check data export for platforms other than 450K, EPIC, EPICv2 & implement from scratch for MM285)
+- fluorescence on control probes:
+   - check data export for platforms other than 450K, EPIC, EPICv2 & implement from scratch for MM285
+   - loads of plots are generated: to decide which plots to generate and put in the final report
 - add non-interactive mode for app